 • In 2019, Georgia Tech University’s central database was hacked, exposing the records of nearly 1.27 million students, as well as faculty and staff members

-These sobering stats highlight the need for colleges and universities to strengthen security practices and be transparent in the event of a breach to aid swift recovery.
+These sobering stats highlight the need for colleges and universities to strengthen security practices and implement response plans in the event of a breach to aid swift recovery.

 Key Strategies for Preventing College Data Breaches